Effects of Divorce on Children in Arizona

 Effects of Divorce on Children in Arizona | Additional Findings

-Swedish scientists released a study in 2012 that stated that there is a gene carried by some women that results in higher rates of both staying single and getting divorced if they do commit to marriage.
+Swedish scientists released a study in 2012 that stated that there is a gene carried by some women that result in higher rates of both staying single and getting divorced if they do commit to marriage.
 The gene is a variation of the oxytocin receptor gene called A-allele.

 In November of 2012, the University of Michigan released a study that indicated that when a husband reported having a close relationship with his wife’s parents, the likelihood of divorce decreased by 20%.
 In the same study, data indicated that when the wife reported having a close relationship with her husband’s parents, the likelihood of divorce increased by 20%.

-A University of Cincinnati study released in August 2012 provided information concluding that women drink more when they are married and men drink more when they are divorced.
+A University of Cincinnati study released in August 2012 provided information concluding that women drink more when they are married, and men drink more when they are divorced.

 If you have questions or concerns regarding the Arizona divorce process and what divorce means for you and your future, please get in touch with the Arizona family law attorneys at Hildebrand Law today.